Risk Management

 Risks which may occur in labor management (long working hours, unpaid overtime, etc.)

-Company and Headquarters human resources and general affairs staff summarize on-site inquiries and reports and then communicate them to the Human Resources and General Affair Division.
+Based on occupational safety and health management, Division Companies and Headquarters human resources and general affairs staff summarize on-site inquiries and reports and then communicate them to the Human Resources and General Affair Division.
 Appropriately respond in consultation with legal advisors as necessary.

 Human Resources Risks